Mentoring the Next Generation

 Empathy Maps

 Why good for new teams?
-A method best used for aligning team collaboration around a shared understanding of the user and what may drive user behavior in relation to a certain product.
-This map should help with the discussion of how the project may affect users.
+Used for aligning team collaboration around a shared understanding of the user and what may drive user behavior in relation to a certain product.
+Helps with the discussion of how the project may affect users.

 Hopes and Fears

-Assesses the hopes and fears that team members might have when starting a new project or incorporating new members.
+Assesses the hopes and fears that team members might have when starting a new project.

 Why good for new teams?
-This method makes a cohesive group that is focused on similar goals and is aware of the overall attitudes towards a project.
-The hopes should bring inspiration while the fears on the other hand might bring about discussion and debates and help the team be on the same page.
+Makes aware the overall attitudes towards a project.
+The hopes bring inspiration while the fears may bring about discussion and debates to help the team be on the same page.

 Feedback Grids

 Why good for new teams?
-Useful for finding ways to understand and improve tested designs.
-Easy to set up, and can be done either while the test is going on, or after the fact.
-Useful for seeing how different stakeholders think about an idea and how teams might improve earlier designs.
+Easy to set up, and can be done either while the testing is going on, or after the fact.
+Useful for seeing how different stakeholders think about an idea and how teams might improve designs.

 Methodological Changes